 By the numbers, drug and alcohol addiction is more common in men than women.
 However, this gap has been narrowing in recent years.
 According to the National Institute on Alcohol Abuse and Alcoholism, men are twice as likely to meet the criteria for drug addiction as women (the rates of prescription drug abuse are similar).
 Men are also more likely than women to abuse alcohol.

 Men and women have various risk factors for addiction.
 Research shows that men tend to use drugs and alcohol to alter their mood and cope with social problems, whereas women are more likely to self-medicate and deal with psychological issues.
-Additionally, mental disorders like anxiety, depression and PTSD are more likely to affect women than men, which can increase the risk for substance abuse.
+Additionally, mental disorders like anxiety, depression, and PTSD are more likely to affect women than men, which can increase the risk for substance abuse.

 Addiction causes major consequences for both genders, though women tend to experience more significant hardships.
 First, women tend to progress faster from recreational use to dependency.
-Women are also likely to have addictions that are just as severe as men’s, even though they haven’t been using as long.
-Additional factors that affect women more than men include the risk of cancer, victimization, abuse, depression and PTSD.
+Women are also likely to have addictions that are just as severe as men’s, even though they haven’t been using them as long.
+Additional factors that affect women more than men include the risk of cancer, victimization, abuse, depression, and PTSD.

 Barriers to Treatment

 Both genders have barriers to treatment, and some of these barriers depend on the socioeconomic status of the individual.
-That said, women tend to have more barriers standing in their way, such as child care arrangements, the cost of treatment and a lack of support at home.
+That said, women tend to have more barriers standing in their way, such as child care arrangements, the cost of treatment, and a lack of support at home.
 There is also a greater stigma for female addicts versus male addicts.

 Response to Treatment